Know Before You Go

 KNOW THE TRAIL

 Most ALT properties do NOT have detailed maps on site.
 Be sure to print out a property map before you go, or take along a friend who knows the area well.
+Find maps on individual green space pages.

 MIND THE BOUNDARIES